bonn0062/GSoD/absolute_beginners.rst

 The **.npy** and **.npz** files store data, shape, dtype, and other information that's required to reconstruct the ndarray in a way that allows the array to be correctly retrieved, even when the file is on another machine with different architecture.

 If you want to store a single ndarray object, store it as a .npy file using np.save.
 If you want to store more than one ndarray object in a single file, save it as a .npz file using np.savez.
+You can also `save several arrays into a single file in compressed npz format <https://docs.scipy.org/doc/numpy/reference/generated/numpy.savez_compressed.html>`_ with **np.savez_compressed**.

 It's easy to save and load and array with **np.save()**.
 Just make sure to specify the array you want to save and a file name.
 For example, if you create this array: